 Why Modeling and Simulation?

-Physiological processes and advanced materials involve the action of chemical reactions or forces from the nanometer scale to the macroscale.
+Processes under physiological conditions and in advanced materials involve chemical reactions as well as intermolecular forces from the nanometer scale to the macroscale.
 Fundamental understanding and visualization help designing better medical treatments, structures, and devices.
-For example, modeling and simulation can help identify molecular signatures of diseases, aid in the design of drugs and delivery systems, accelerate the development of catalysts and electrode materials, and provide insights to develop corrosion resistant alloys.
-The sae techniques are also used towards developing stronger carbon nanofibers, increasing the selectivity of biosensors, more efficient photovoltaic devices, and guidance in formulations for building materials to customize performance.
+For example, modeling and simulation can help identify molecular signatures of diseases, aid in the design of drugs and delivery systems, accelerate the development of catalysts and electrode materials, and provide insights for the development of corrosion resistant alloys.
+The same techniques can also be used towards developing stronger carbon nanofibers, increasing the selectivity of biosensors, produce more efficient photovoltaic devices, and guide in formulations for building materials to customize performance.

 We develop the first accurate simulation platform for compounds across the periodic table including inorganic and organic compounds (INTERFACE molecular dynamics).
 Simulation parameters (force fields) and surface models are derived such that the classical Hamiltonian reproduces structures and energies of individual compounds in highest accuracy, using quantum mechanically justified polynomial energy expressions that are working well for biomacromolecules, such as CHARMM, PCFF, AMBER, GROMACS, and OPLS-AA.
 This new approach is called INTERFACE MD (learn more) and emphasizes the interpretation of atomic charges in the context of measured electron densities (learn more), thereby advancing the quantitative understanding of chemical bonding (learn more).
 Simulations allow mobility of all atoms and predictions of interfacial energies in unprecedented agreement with observations, reaching up to nearly the micrometer scale, and reducing earlier deviations up to multiples (>100%) to the order of 5%.
 By use of modeling and laboratory tests, we can explain the selective adsorption of biomolecules to nanostructured surfaces, nanocrystal growth and shape development, preferences in morphology development and phase separation, catalytic activity, as well as nanomechanical properties.
 We reach time and length scales many orders of magnitude beyond the reach of quantum methods, whereby quantum-mechanical and coarse-grain models play an integral role to understand electronic effects, access multiple length scales, and develop models of even better predictive ability.